gimli-org/gimli/doc/tutorials/index.rst

 Tutorials
 *********

-Learn how gimli can be used to solve your problems (at least the numerical one)
+Learn how GIMLi can be used to solve your problems (at least the numerical one)

-Here we add sorted simple tutorials that the reader should help understanding pygimli.
+Here we add sorted simple tutorials that the reader should help understanding pyGIMLi.

 .. todo:: Transfer Gmsh tutorial